 Big Cypress National Preserve

 To help protect local species, Naples Zoo cooperated with staff at Big Cypress National Preserve to help design bilingual graphics that help visitors understand how to view wildlife safely while in this nationally protected area.
 By keeping people safe as well as preventing animals from becoming nuisance animals, the local wildlife can stay wild.
 The Zoo funded the production of the graphics and framing that are now installed at welcome centers, viewing areas, and campgrounds in the Preserve.
-Naples Zoo staff also helped clear invasive plant species from a wildlife underpass and funded camera traps to monitor the wildife using this important corridor for panthers, bears, and other species.
+Additional graphics focus on helping bears and visitors co-exist safely.
+Naples Zoo staff helped plant native species in key areas as well as assisted in clearing invasive plant species from wildlife underpasses and funded camera traps to monitor the wildife using this important corridor for panthers, bears, and other species.

 Madagascar: Helping Dr. Luke Dollar Save Fosas